The SAAAB Story

 The Costa Mesa Historical Society provided many of the artifacts, including original posters, uniforms, cadet personal items, trophies and telegrams.
 Previously the exhibit featured photo reproductions but now includes original photos on display.

 Other new sections include information about:

 • Women, Latinos and LGBTQ service members in the military during World War II

-• Letters from 8th graders who were sent to internment camps to their white classmates in Westminster
+• Letters sent from 8th graders who were held in internment camps to their white classmates in Westminster

 • German POWs who worked on the base picking oranges

 • Tuskegee Army Air Field, which is where the Black airmen who would have trained at SAAAB were placed were it not for segregation